Saunas have been used by cultures around the world for millennia. But do they have hidden dangers for your hair? Let’s find out.

 Your scalp is a fairly delicate ecosystem, and extended exposure to heat can cause problems.
 Unfortunately, the entire point of saunas is to expose yourself to heat for extended periods.

 The main issue here has to do with humidity.
-Malassezia thrive best in a warm, moist environment.
-Humid heat in the sauna, or even sweating on the scalp during the sauna, can cause an increase in malassezia on the scalp.
+Malassezia globosa thrives best in a warm, moist environment.
+Humid heat in the sauna, or even sweating on the scalp during the sauna, can cause an increase in Malassezia on the scalp.
 This could contribute to a flare up of dandruff symptoms.